HealthResearchAuthority/rsp-iras-qa/README.md

 Then execute `npm install` to install new versions.

-## Test and make sure the code works as expected in local devBox.
+## Test and make sure the code works as expected in local devBox and Azure DevOps pipeline.

 After updating dependencies, it is of extreme significance to conduct the whole testing of the software to affirm proper functioning.

-Due to playwright-bdd upgrade of `"playwright-bdd": "^8.0.1"`, `beforeEach` need to be used instead of `before` in `CustomFixtures.ts`.

-After the upgrade, execute tests in local devBox and Azure DevOps pipeline.
-Then validate reports of the run.

-As a result of the upgrade of `"multiple-cucumber-html-reporter":"^3.8.0"` to `"multiple-cucumber-html-reporter": "^3.9.0"`, multiple cucumber html report was broken.

-So downgraded the version to `"multiple-cucumber-html-reporter":"^3.8.0"`.
-Now the cucumber report behaves as expected.

 # Known Warnings in the Azure DevOps pipeline